fhiso/basic-concepts/basic-concepts.md

 ---
 title: Basic Concepts for Genealogical Standards
-date: 16 March 2018
+date: 10 October 2019
 numbersections: true
 ...
 # Basic Concepts for Genealogical Standards

-{.ednote ...} This is a **first public draft** of a standard covering basic concepts that are expected to be used in multiple FHISO standards.
+{.ednote ...} This is a **working draft** of a standard covering basic concepts that are expected to be used in multiple standards.
 This document is not endorsed by the FHISO membership, and may be updated, replaced or obsoleted by other documents at any time.